 Federal Embezzlement Laws

-An individual who embezzles money, property, records, or anything else of value that belongs to the federal government is likely subject to federal embezzlement laws.
-This also includes things which are being worked on by a private company but under contract of the federal government.
+An individual who embezzles money, property, records or anything else of value that belongs to the federal government is likely subject to federal embezzlement laws.
+This also includes things that are being worked on by a private company that is under contract to the federal government.
 If the value of those things being embezzled is more than $1,000, the individual may be fined $250,000 and imprisoned for up to ten years.
 For a value of less than $1,000, the fine is up to $100,000 and up to one year in jail.